Press release - 12 April 2019

 Know where to go for local healthcare services on Easter Bank Holiday weekend

-As health services across the county prepare for a busy Easter weekend, Simon Hairsnape, Accountable Officer from Herefordshire Clinical Commissioning Group, advised:
+As health services across the county prepare for a busy Easter weekend, Dr Ian Tait, GP and Clinical Chair for NHS Herefordshire Clinical Commissioning Group, advised:

-“If you do get ill during the Easter weekend there are a number of health services available including your local pharmacist, GP appointments via NHS 111 and minor injury units in Kington and Ledbury – please check the details below.
-If you are unsure which service you need or require non-emergency medical guidance, free advice is available 24 hours a day by calling NHS 111”.
+“If you become ill during the Easter weekend there are a number of health services available including your local pharmacist, GP appointments via NHS 111 and the minor injury unit in Ledbury – please check the details below.
+If you are unsure which service you need or require non-emergency medical guidance, free advice is available 24 hours a day by calling NHS 111.

-“Make sure you have medication at home to deal with minor injuries and common ailments like coughs, sneezes, colds and upset stomachs, and people with long-term conditions like asthma, heart conditions and diabetes should collect any repeat prescriptions they might need before the Easter weekend”.
+“Make sure you have medication at home to deal with minor injuries and common ailments like coughs, colds, upset stomachs, and allergies.
+People with long-term conditions like asthma, heart conditions and diabetes should collect any repeat prescriptions they might need before the Easter weekend”.

 - Call NHS 111 – If you need medical help fast, but your condition is not life threatening, you can call NHS 111.
 Available 24 hours a day, seven days a week, the number is free to call and is staffed by trained advisors and experienced clinicians who can assess you, offer advice and direct you to the right place to get the medical care you need as quickly as possible.

-- Minor injuries units (MIUs) – are located at Ledbury Community Health and Care Centre (01531 632488), or Kington Court Health and Social Care Centre (01544 232 333) which are open 24 hours a day, including Bank Holidays.
-Most minor injuries that are urgent, but not life threatening, can be treated at one of the MIUs, including cuts and rashes, minor burns, bruises, bites and stings.
+- Minor injuries unit (MIU) – is located at Ledbury Community Health and Care Centre (01531 632488), which is open 24 hours a day, including Bank Holidays.
+Most minor injuries can be treated at the MIU, including cuts and rashes, minor burns, bruises, bites and stings.

 Note to editors:

 Wye Valley NHS Trust is a provider health services across Herefordshire and beyond.